Westminster City Council is a member of the First World War Centenary Partnership led by the Imperial War Museum.

 On 31 July 1917 in north-east of Ypres, Belgium, Second Lieutenant Hewitt organised his company and moved forward.
 Whilst waiting for concentrated artillery bombardment to lift, he was hit by a piece of shell which caused an explosion and set fire to his equipment and clothes.
 He extinguished the flames and then, despite his wounds and severe pain, led his company forward under very heavy machine-gun fire, capturing and consolidated his objective.
 He was subsequently killed by a sniper while inspecting the consolidation and encouraging his men.

-From 2014 to 2018, we are unveiled 12 commemorative paving stones in Victoria Embankment Gardens, Whitehall extension (opposite the RAF War Memorial on Victoria Embankment) to honour Westminster's Victoria Cross recipients.
-The final ceremony took place on 4 October in memory of the 100-year anniversary of the actions of Field Marshal Viscount Gort, on 27 September 1918 at the Battle of Canal du Nord in France.
+From 2014 to 2018, we unveiled 12 commemorative paving stones in Victoria Embankment Gardens, Whitehall extension (opposite the RAF War Memorial on Victoria Embankment) to honour Westminster's Victoria Cross recipients from the First World War.
+The final ceremony took place on 4 October 2018 in memory of the 100-year anniversary of the actions of Field Marshal Viscount Gort, on 27 September 1918 at the Battle of Canal du Nord in France.